andrew/ultimate-awesome/README.md

 - [awesome-clickhouse](https://github.com/korchasa/awesome-clickhouse) - A curated list of awesome ClickHouse software.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
 - [awesome-temporal-action-segmentation](https://github.com/nus-cvml/awesome-temporal-action-segmentation) - A curated list of awesome temporal action segmentation resources. .
+- [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
 - [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [Awesome-Video-Captioning](https://github.com/tgc1997/Awesome-Video-Captioning) - A curated list of research papers in Video Captioning.
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
 - [awesome-booru](https://github.com/celsriseup/awesome-booru) -  A curated list of awesome booru links.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
-- [awesome-rethinkdb](https://github.com/d3viant0ne/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.
 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-rethinkdb](https://github.com/joshwiens/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.